basiltiger/easy_bootcamp/README.md

 ## Question & Answers App

 The Q&A app works just like Stack Overflow.
 You can mark a question as favorite, vote up or vote down answers, accept an answer and so on.
+## Multimedia
+The Multimedia app is basic blog with video

 ## Technology Stack